Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 You’ll see the travellers going on a tour and taking photos, the locals having a few tapas on an outdoor terrace while chatting with friends, the children playing and running in the port, and the green parakeets flying over Malaga’s Park.

-Malaga has many things to offer, but many travellers don’t know that Malaga has amazing and unique events and festivals.
-They are definitely one of the things that makes Malaga worth visiting.
+Malaga has many things to offer, but many travellers don’t know it has incredible and unique events and festivals.
+These are definitely some of the things that make Malaga worth visiting.

 This fair is not to miss!
 Watch the fireworks that mark the start of the fair, see how locals dance malagueñas, a type of flamenco, try Cartojal wine, and go on one of the attractions at the night fairs.

-Other events in Malaga to add to your list are the Christmas light show that is held from mid-November to the beginning of January, and Semana Santa, the Easter week in which you can see impressive religious parades.
+Other events in Malaga to add to your list are the Christmas light show held from mid-November to the beginning of January and Semana Santa.
+During this Easter week, you can see impressive religious parades.

 8. The incredible day trips

-There are plenty of exciting day trips from Malaga that you can either do by public transport or car or book a tour with companies like Get Your Guide.
+There are plenty of exciting day trips from Malaga that you can take either by public transport or car or book a tour with companies like Get Your Guide.

 Adventurous travellers will love going on the Caminito del Rey hiking trail and kayaking in Maro, whilst culture lovers will be amazed by visiting the Alhambra palace.